LunyingN1ce/making-journal/journal-pages/week-07.md

 ## Independent Study

-This week I continued developing my emotional data visualisation project.
-I began creating the first interactive prototype in p5.js.
-The main focus this week was building a visual system that shows long-term emotional patterns across different days and time periods.
+This week I continued developing my emotional data visualisation project and created the first interactive prototype in p5.js.

+The main focus was moving from research and planning into practical development.
+During Week 06, I explored emotional colour systems, mood tracking applications, and time-based visualisation.
+This week, I began turning those ideas into an interactive visual prototype.

+The project aims to help users recognise emotional patterns over time by organising emotions across different days and time periods.
+Rather than using traditional charts or numerical graphs, I wanted to create a simple visual overview that is easy to understand.

+---

+## Prototype Development

+I developed the first prototype using p5.js.

 The visualisation organises emotional data into four weeks.
 Each day is divided into: